line/armeria/site/src/sphinx/advanced-structured-logging.rst

 - when its subtype ends with ``+xml`` or ``+json``. e.g. application/atom+xml, application/hal+json

 You can also customize the previews by specifying your own :api:`ContentPreviewerFactory` implementation.
-The following example enables the textual preview of first 100 characters for text/*, and the hex dump preview of first 100 bytes for other types:
+The following example enables the textual preview of first 100 characters for the content type of ``text/*``, and the hex dump preview of first 100 bytes for other types:

 .. code-block:: java